Andrew Scheer: Personal life

 Scheer married Jill Ryan at the Holy Rosary Cathedral in Regina in 2003.
 The couple have five children together.
 Scheer is a practising Catholic who attends Sunday mass and is an active member of the Knights of Columbus.
 His children attend a private faith-based school.

 According to Global News, "Scheer’s French is passable, but he’s not fluently bilingual."

 Scheer is a hunter and firearm owner.
 A gridiron football fan, Scheer supports the Seattle Seahawks and Saskatchewan Roughriders; his brother-in-law is professional football player Jon Ryan.
 Another of his wife's brothers, Steve Ryan, ran for the Saskatchewan NDP in the 2007 and 2011 provincial elections.

 When he was speaker of the House of Commons from 2011 to 2015, he lived at the official residence, called the Farm, in the Gatineau Hills.
 When he was the leader of the Opposition, he lived in the Stornoway.

 Dual citizenship

-Scheer is a dual-citizen, holding Canadian and U.S. citizenship, and in August 2019 he began the process of renouncing his U.S. citizenship, which he obtained through his American-born father.
+Scheer is a dual citizen, holding Canadian and U.S. citizenship, which he obtained through his American-born father.
 Scheer confirmed that he has filed U.S. tax returns and the party verified that he is registered for the draft under the U.S. Selective Service System, which is a list of individuals who can be conscripted into the U.S. military in the event of a national emergency.
 Scheer denied that he had been hiding this information, but rather stated that he had never been asked about his dual citizenship, nor about having an American-born parent, before the information was revealed by The Globe and Mail during the 2019 federal election campaign.
-In May 2020, he announced that he no longer plans to renounce his American citizenship, as he will not be prime minister.
+During the election campaign he indicated that he was in the process of renouncing his American citizenship, but following the campaign in May 2020, he announced that he no longer plans to renounce his American citizenship, as he will not be prime minister.